 Cost of Study

 All apprentices must be employed in a relevant area to their apprenticeship.
 Apprenticeships are mostly delivered in the workplace.
 Some qualifications involve classroom delivery and this can take place at College or on employer premises.
-The College offers a range of day release, block release and 1:1 tuition options to suit the needs of employers and Apprentices alike.
-Your assessor, who will support you through your apprenticeship, will visit you in the workplace every 4 6 weeks.
+The College offers a range of day release and 1:1 tuition options to suit the needs of employers and apprentices alike.
+Your assessor, who will support you through your apprenticeship, will visit you in the workplace every 4 to 6 weeks.

 Once you have completed your online application you will receive an invite to interview.
 Once you have received an offer you will be invited to attend an induction session at the College which will be followed up with a visit with your employer.
 When your enrolment has been completed, your delivery and assessment can commence.